pyrsia/pyrsia/pyrsia_cli/readme.md

 # Pyrsia CLI

-Parse command line commands, subcommands, communnicates to a [Node](../pyrsia_node) to perform some actions.
+Parses command lines and subcommands, then communicates the parsed requests to a Pyrsia node.

 ## Building

 1. Follow our [Getting Started](../readme.md#getting-started) section
-2. Run build release command for package `pyrsia_cli` which will generate executable in `./target/release/pyrsia`
+2. Run the build release command for package `pyrsia_cli` which generates an executable in `./target/release/pyrsia`

 ```sh
 cargo build -p pyrsia_cli --release